federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 ### First Terminal

-You must have `roscore` running in order for ROS nodes to communicate [1].
-This step can be bypassed if `roslaunch` command is invoked, as the latter also calls `roscore` under the hood.

 ```bash
 roscore
 ```

+You must have `roscore` running in order for ROS nodes to communicate [1].
+This step can be bypassed if the `roslaunch` command is invoked, as the latter also calls `roscore` under the hood.
 Among the others, the `roscore` command will start up:

 - a __ROS Master__, which manages and maintains a registry of all active nodes on a system, and allows them to locate one another and communicate via message passing (Pub/Sub); and
 - a __Parameter Server__ (hosted by the ROS Master), which stores parameters and configuration values that are shared among the running nodes.